railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_advanced.rst

 Profiling
 ---------

-The segmentation tools let you create partner groups and act on each segment differently according to questionnaires.
+Segmentation tools let you create partner groups and act on each segment differently, according to questionnaires.
-For example you could create pricelists for each of the segments, or start phone marketing campaigns by segment.
-To enable the management of segmentation you should install the module :mod:`crm_profiling`, which can also be achieved from the Configuration Wizard.
+For example, you could create pricelists for each of the segments, or start phone marketing campaigns by segment.
+To enable the management of segmentation, you should install the module :mod:`crm_profiling`.

 .. index::
    single: module; base_report_designer